BONEFISHING CXI STAYING at THE VILLAGES LODGE

 Anglers from the northern hemisphere choose the months of November through April to get away of the cold weather where they live while the southern hemisphere visiting anglers seem to choose July through to November.
 The reality is that, irrelevant of the time of the year, fishing is good for the whole 12 months of the year.

 Bonefish are caught on all phases of the moon.
-The quarter moons result in neap tides that result in smaller differences between high and low tide.
+The quarter moons have neap tides that result in smaller differences between high and low tide.
 These tides provide a rising tide in the morning which is an ideal tide for the bonefish to move on to the flats to feed.
 There is also less water movement so the sand is not stirred up as much resulting in clearer water.
 Perfect conditions for sight casting in skinny water.

 Three days after the full moon, many visitors target the congregating schools of spawning fish that appear adjacent to Paris Flat.
 Some large fish can be caught this way however it is difficult fishing for many anglers as they are fishing in waist deep water, and casting into the wind at dark smudges on the bottom in even deeper water.